petersnicole/movie-recommender-display/README.md

 ## Movie Recommender Display

 Presents the results of a 1-to-1 mapping of movies to recommendations for those who enjoyed them.
+Results are populated from the `final_recs1.csv` which was produced by the AI model in `project_updated_2.ipynb`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).